NdoleStudio/dompdf-api/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Acho Arnold via [arnold@ndolestudio.com](mailto:arnold@ndolestudio.com).
+If you discover a security vulnerability within the dompdf-api service, please send an e-mail to Acho Arnold via [arnold@ndolestudio.com](mailto:arnold@ndolestudio.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+dompdf-api is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).